 Alzheimer’s disease may also be triggered by specific genetic abnormalities that ensure a person will acquire the condition.
 These uncommon circumstances often result in the early onset of the illness.
 The deterioration usually begins in the part of the brain that regulates recollection, although the process begins years before the first symptoms appear.
 The destruction of neurons spreads to other areas of the brain rather consistently.
 The brain has shrunk greatly by the final stage of the illness.

 Chiropractic therapy is primarily concerned with the nervous system, including the brain and spine.
 Since Alzheimer’s is a degenerative brain illness, chiropractic’s effect on the nervous system has been found to immensely help Alzheimer’s patients.

 It’s heartbreaking to see a loved one have Alzheimer’s.
 It is extremely challenging to be the caregiver for someone afflicted with this condition.
-One of the finest Gilbert chiropractors can assist you.
+One of the finest chiropractors can assist you.
 To learn more details on how neurologically-based chiropractic therapy may significantly reduce Alzheimer’s and dementia symptoms, contact Dr. Brice Neff DC of Arizona’s Family Chiropractic.

 LET US CALL YOU

 Many people use the terms “dementia” and “Alzheimer’s” interchangeably.
 These two illnesses, however, are not the same.
 Alzheimer’s disease is a kind of dementia.
 Dementia is a broad description of diseases characterized by symptoms of memory impairment such as amnesia and disorientation.
 Dementia encompasses many specific illnesses that might produce similar symptoms, such as Alzheimer’s disease, Parkinson’s disease, brain trauma, and many others.
 These disorders can have a variety of origins, indications, and remedies.